TASSUSA/TASSUSA.github.io/_members/shawon.md

 ---
 #### Background:

-The president of TASS USA, Dr. Shawon Rahman, has earned a Ph.D. degree in Software Engineering.
+The president of TASS, Dr. Shawon Rahman, has earned a Ph.D. degree in Software Engineering.
 He works as a computer science professor at the local university.
 He has more than 12 years of experience in Software Development in Hawaii and mainland USA.
-He is expert in developing Mobile Phone Apps (e.g. iPhone, Android, Windows), E-commerce websites, Search Engine Optimization (SEO), Information Security, Cyber Security, Network Security, etc. Our president manages software development team at TASS USA.
+He is expert in developing Mobile Phone Apps (e.g. iPhone, Android, Windows), E-commerce websites, Search Engine Optimization (SEO), Information Security, Cyber Security, Network Security, etc. Our president manages software development team at TASS.

 #### Academic Background:
 - Ph.D., Software Engineering, North Dakota State University